harrylongworth/my1st-etextbook-boilerplate/my1st-etextbook-boilerplate-guide.md

 [//]: # (Comment text in here)

-# Chapter 4: Pandoc Conversion
+# CHAPTER ?: Pandoc Conversion

 Pandoc is the tool I use to convert Markdown into eBooks in the form of an ePub that I can then upload to Kindle.